ftpaul/ftpaul/src/data/post/00-okrs-as-perdonal-goal.md

 **Objective**: be more healthy

 **Key results**:
- * Walk 10.000 steps every day
+ * Walk 10,000 steps every day
  * Go to the gym three times per week
- * Find a personal trainer
+ * Hire a personal trainer
  * Reduce body fat by 10%

 On top of setting up my OKRs every quarter, I make an effort to **review the progress weekly or bi-weekly**.
 It's essential to keep a close eye on them to understand where I stand at each moment and to learn from things that are not progressing